AbhiCS04/2201CS04_CS359/README.md

 #### Steps to execute project-
 ##### activate virtual environment
-.\env\Scripts\activate
+(run this command if your machine do not have virtual environment folder named env- "python -m venv env") .\env\Scripts\activate
 ##### Now, install all dependencies that is in requirements.txt
 pip install -r requirements.txt